DavidVinicius/concatenating-videos-for-sign-language-translation/README.md

 ## Augmentation videos
 In addition to V-Librasil videos, we produce augmentation videos.
 We use [Vidaug](https://github.com/okankop/vidaug) Library to create these videos.

-We use only this videos augmentations:
+We use only this type of videos augmentations:
 - upsample
 - downsample
 - horizontal-flip